eileenalden/screenlocal-app/replit.md

 - June 14, 2025.
 Added contextual messaging "Can't find what you need browsing?
 Let AI help you find the perfect match from these categories" to connect the two interaction modes
 - June 14, 2025.
 Removed metrics row (0+ stats) from home page for cleaner user experience flow
 - June 14, 2025.
 Integrated "Get Started" CTA and login link directly into hero banner below main descriptive text
+- June 14, 2025.
+Replaced orange gradient hero with Oakland lakefront/downtown image background with dark overlay for text readability
+- June 14, 2025.
+Removed "Free to browse.
+No credit card required." microcopy from hero section for cleaner appearance
 ```

 ## User Preferences